DevelopingAgility/docs/docs/competition-management/entries.md

 Click the button, fill in the details, click on Add, and a new entry will be added to the competition and new routines will be added to your session.

-### Where do the routines get placed?
+### Where do routines get placed?

-The rules for where we place new routines depends on how your session is arranged.
-The main rule we follow is that we don't disturb the order of existing routines where possible.
+When placing the routines for late entries, RGScores aim to preserve the existing work order as much as possible.

-For sessions with a **single judging panel**, routines are added at the end of the rotation.
+For sessions with a **single judging panel**, routines will be added at the end of the rotation.

-When there are **multiple judging panels and one competition floor**, we'll add the late routines to an appropriate gap in a judging panel, else they'll be added at the end of the rotation.
+When there are **multiple judging panels and one competition floor**, routines for late entries will be inserted into a gap in a judging panel if one exists.
+Failing that, they'll be added at the end of the rotation.

-And for sessions with **multiple competition floors in parallel**, we'll look for any empty judging panels and fill them where possible, otherwise we'll add the routines at the end of the rotation.
+Similarly, for sessions with **multiple competition floors in parallel**, routines are placed in any gaps on judging panels that may exist, and added at the end of the rotation if that is not possible.

-### Notes

-We ignore rules around grouping clubs together, starting routines on different panels, and keeping all routines in a level together.
-It's a last minute entry!
-We'll add the late entry to the session so they can compete, but we're not going to change the entire work order just because one gymnast wasn't entered until the day of the competition.
+This means that work order generation options such as grouping gymnasts from the same club together, starting routines on different panels per rotation, or keeping all routines in a level together are ignored.
+Since it's a late entry, and probably occurring during warm up, the primary goal is to allow the gymnast to compete, and to not disadvantage any other gymnast's preparations.

-Keep in mind that adding a late entry won't show up everywhere automatically.
-You'll need to refresh any pages where the session work order is being displayed.
-This will include the score entry, scoreboard, and floor marshal pages.
+If you do add a late entry you will need to refresh any pages where the session's work order is being displayed.
+This means refreshing the score entry, judging, scoreboard, and floor marshal pages.

-And finally, if the entry is so late that scores have already been entered for others routines you can rest easy.
-Adding a late entry doesn't remove any existing scores.
+Routine mustic for late entries must be handled manually.